w3f/polkadot-wiki/docs/learn/learn-async-backing.md

 The execution context for the latest parablock is thus derived from the unincluded segment of block ancestors upon which the newest parablock is built.
-These blocks can be prepared in anticipation of being included later rather than keeping in sync with the relay chain's progress 1-1.
+These blocks can be prepared in anticipation of being included later rather than keeping in sync with the relay chain's progress one-to-one.
 A parablock can be in a different stage from another one being built if it abides by the parameters set forth by the asynchronous backing configuration.